 So, were he alive today, what would Galileo publish?

 Alyssa Goodman, Alberto Pepe, Alexander W. Blocker, Christine L. Borgman, Kyle Cranmer, Mercè Crosas, Rosanne Di Stefano, Yolanda Gil, Paul Groth, Margaret Hedstrom, David W. Hogg, Vinay Kashyap, Ashish Mahabal, Aneta Siemiginowska, Aleksandra Slavkovic.
 Ten Simple Rules for the Care and Feeding of Scientific Data.
-PLoS Computational Biology In press (2014).
+PLoS Computational Biology In press Public Library of Science, 2014.
 Link